dbt-labs/docs.getdbt.com/README.md

 Advisory: Currently an `npm install` produces a number of depedency warnings, in particular several claiming that `docusaurus/core` is missing.
 Rest assured, this message is a red herring.
 As of writing this, no 2.0.0 package exists, so you won't have much luck trying to install it.
 Feel free to ignore those warnings.

-You can also check out [this Loom video](https://www.loom.com/share/7037780b86eb4f16953664b8f15f1e21) that I recorded for co-workers — it covers setting up docs.getdbt.com locally, and adding a page with links and images.
+You can also check out this Loom video that I recorded for co-workers — it covers setting up docs.getdbt.com locally, and adding a page with links and images.
 Heads up — this was very much something I did on the fly, so is not super polished!

+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/7037780b86eb4f16953664b8f15f1e21" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Custom components
 Check out [docs.getdbt.com/styles](https://docs.getdbt.com/styles) for examples of different components that can be used in these docs.